Date of Degree

 Copyright 2010 Timothy Richard Koscik

 Koscik, Timothy Richard.
-"Social inference and the evolution of the human brain." dissertation, University of Iowa, 2010.
+"Social inference and the evolution of the human brain."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.